Elections in the United Kingdom: Before the creation of the United Kingdom

+The first representative assembly was convened in what is now the United Kingdom in 1265.
+That year Simon de Montfort convened a Parliament that contained two knights from each shire (county) and two burgesses from each borough (city) — one of the earliest examples of representative parliaments in the world.
+For centuries all electoral districts held two or more seats.
+(The first single-member districts were used in the mid-sixteenth century after Wales was given representation.)

-From 1265 in the Kingdom of England (into which Wales was incorporated from 1542), a small fraction of the adult male population were able to vote in parliamentary elections to the Parliament of England, which occurred at irregular intervals.
+To elect these and later representatives, from 1265 in the Kingdom of England (into which Wales was incorporated from 1542), a small fraction of the adult male population were able to vote in parliamentary elections to the Parliament of England.
+These elections occurred at irregular intervals.
 From 1432 only forty-shilling freeholders held the parliamentary franchise.
 The franchise for the Parliament of Scotland developed separately but, again, involving just a small proportion of the adult population.
 The Bill of Rights 1689 in England and Claim of Right Act 1689 in Scotland established the principles of regular parliaments and free elections, but no significant changes to the electoral franchise had taken place by the time the United Kingdom had come into being.

 Similarly, the history of local government in England stretches over the same period with the election of town mayors and the development of town councils taking place since the Middle Ages.
 Local government in Scotland and in Wales evolved separately.

+Voters could cast as many votes as the number of seats in the district in the early years, and these votes were given orally (secret voting not being adopted until 1872).